ObjectRocket Elasticsearch FAQ¶

 Is there a free trial?¶

 Yes!
-Choosing the 512MB RAM / 4GB Disk instance will be free for 30 days.
+On app.objectrocket.com, choosing the 1GB RAM / 8GB Disk plan will be free for 30 days.

 What versions are supported?¶

 Review the ObjectRocket dedicated platform supported versions table and the ObjectRocket cloud platform supported versions table for a list of supported versions.